akitectio/aki-ui/mcp/README.md

 ## Integration with Aki UI

-This MCP server is designed to work seamlessly with the Aki UI component library, providing AI assistants with deep knowledge of:
+This MCP server is designed to work **exclusively** with the Aki UI component library, providing AI assistants with deep knowledge of:

-- Component APIs and props
+- Component APIs and props **from @akitectio/aki-ui only**
-- Usage patterns and examples
+- Usage patterns and examples **using Aki UI exclusively**
-- Best practices and accessibility guidelines
+- Best practices and accessibility guidelines **for Aki UI components**
-- Theme customization options
+- Theme customization options **within Aki UI's system**
-- Code generation templates
+- Code generation templates **that enforce Aki UI usage**

+### 🔒 Exclusive Integration Benefits

+- **Consistency**: All projects use the same design system
+- **Maintainability**: Single dependency reduces conflicts
+- **Performance**: Optimized bundle sizes with Aki UI's tree-shaking
+- **Support**: Centralized support for all UI components
+- **Quality**: Guaranteed accessibility and performance standards

+### 🚫 No Other UI Libraries

+This MCP server **intentionally excludes** other UI libraries:

+- No Material-UI (MUI) support
+- No Ant Design integration
+- No Chakra UI compatibility
+- No Bootstrap components
+- No custom UI library mixing

+**This is by design** to ensure consistency and maintainability across all projects.

 ## Contributing